tardisx/linkwallet/README.md

   * ~24Mb database (600 bookmarks, full text content indexed)
 * Easily export your bookmarks to a plain text file - your data is yours

+# Installation

+## Docker

+* Copy the docker-compose.yml-sample to a directory somewhere
+* Rename to docker-compose.yml and edit to your needs
+* Run `docker-compose up -d`

+## Binary

+* Download the appropriate binary from the releases page
+* Install somewhere on your system
+* Run ./linkwallet -db-path xxxx.db where xxxx.db is the location of your bookmarks database (will be created if it does not exist)

+## Source

+* Checkout the code
+* `go build cmd/linkwallet/linkwallet.go`

+## deb/rpm packages

+Coming soon.

+# Using

+linkwallet is a 100% web-driven app.
+After running, hit the web interface on port 8109 (docker using the sample docker-compose.yml) or 8080 (default on binary).

+Change the port number by setting the PORT environment variable.

+If you put linkwallet on a separate machine, or behind a reverse proxy, go into the config page and set the correct BaseURL, or the bookmarklets will not work.

 # Roadmap

 * More options when managing links